CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 ## Grading of the Final Competition

-The final competition follows a detailed grading scheme that is explained in "Final_Competition.md"
+The final competition follows a detailed grading scheme that is explained [here](Grading/Final_Competition.md)

 ## Grading of System Design and Documentation